DeducMe/TattooNetBack/README.md

-This project is a an open source app for finding your Tattoo master in your city and country written using MERN stack

-Currently it`s my pet project and it shows my experience with express and MongoDb.
+# TattooNet Back-end

+The TattooNet app is an open-source application designed to help users find tattoo artists in their city and country.
+It is built using the MERN stack, which includes MongoDB, Express, React native, and Node.js.

+## Project Overview

+This project is currently a pet project that showcases my experience with Express and MongoDB.
+The app allows users to search for tattoo artists based on their location and provides detailed information about each artist, including their portfolio, ratings, and contact details.

+## Getting Started

-To start the project you need do the following
+To start the project, follow these steps:

-Install all dependencies with `yarn`
+1. Install all project dependencies by running the following command:

-Change .env file

-Change source/config/config.ts file

-than start it with `npm start`
+    ```
+    yarn
+    ```

+2. Modify the `.env` file to configure the necessary environment variables for your setup.

+3. Modify the `source/config/config.ts` file to customize the app's configuration according to your requirements.

+4. Start the app by running the following command:

+    ```
+    npm start
+    ```

+## Contact

+If you have any questions or suggestions regarding this project, please feel free to reach out to me at [your-email@example.com](mailto:your-email@example.com).
+I would be happy to hear from you!